 - 4.4.1 Overtime Authorization Required.
 All overtime work must be authorized in advance by the Department Head or other direct supervisor. - 4.4.2 Exempt (Management/Other Exempt Positions).
 Exempt employees shall not receive overtime compensation in the form of pay for hours worked in excess of forty (40) hours per week.
 The City Manager may grant administrative paid leave time as requested, but not to exceed forty (40) hours per calendar year. - 4.4.3 Non-Exempt (Non-Management).
 All non-exempt employees, as defined by Fair Labor Standards Act, who work in excess of forty (40) hours in any workweek shall be compensated at the rate of time and one-half (1 1/2) either by compensatory time off (one and one-half (1 1/2) hours off for each hour of overtime worked) or by cash payment at the option of the Employee.
-All such time shall be accumulated in onequarter (1/4) hour increments.
+All time worked shall be accumulated in onequarter (1/4) hour increments.
 Time sheets shall reflect whether overtime is to be paid or accumulated as compensatory time.
 Compensatory time may be accumulated annually up to the maximum of forty (40) hours.
 Compensatory time earned, but not used by December 31st each year in which it was earned, will be paid out by January 15th of the following year.
 For purposes of determining overtime compensation, jury duty leave, holiday hours and vacation hours shall be included as "hours actually worked."
+"Hours actually worked" does not include time worked on a holiday that is paid at the rate of time and a half.
 The scheduling of compensatory time off shall be at the discretion of the supervisor based on work requirements; however, the wishes of the employee shall be considered when possible.
-The City Clerk shall maintain a record of employees' compensatory time off balances. - 4.4.4 Police Union.
-Full-time police officers shall follow their collective bargaining agreement related to overtime pay.
+The City Clerk shall maintain a record of employees' compensatory time off balances.
+For overtime calculations, full-time Police Sergeants shall follow workweek, overtime and compensatory time language for a Police Officer as outlined in the collective bargaining agreement for Police Officers.

-4.5 Call-In or Call-Back.
+- 4.4.4 Police Union.
+Full-time police officers shall follow their collective bargaining agreement related to overtime pay. - 4.5 Call-In or Call-Back.
 In the event an employee is required to return to work after having left work for the day, the employee shall receive a minimum of one (1) hour's pay at the appropriate straight time or time and one-half rate.
 Employees shall be compensated for all hours worked during call-in or call-back.
 Employees who are contacted by phone to address work related issues but are not required to return to the work site shall be compensated for their actual length of contact at the appropriate straight time or time and one-half rate with a minimum of fifteen (15) minutes of paid time.